UHF-MOD AM/FM Modulation

 UHF-MOD Key Features

-- Two independent AM/FM modulation units
+- Two independent AM/FM modulation units with 3 frequency components each

 - Amplitude modulation and demodulation (simultaneous)